HarshaRockzz/Camunda-8_deployment/README.md

 # Deploying Camunda 8 on AWS

-This guide provides step-by-step instructions to deploy Camunda 8 on AWS using ECS (Elastic Container Service) and EKS (Elastic Kubernetes Service).
-Each section covers prerequisites, configurations, and validation steps.
+This provides step-by-step instructions to deploy Camunda 8 on AWS using ECS (Elastic Container Service) and EKS (Elastic Kubernetes Service).

 ---